Semiparametric Bayesian Inference for a Conditional Moment Equality Model: Introduction

 \subsection{Literature}

-This paper is related to several lines of research in econometrics and statistics.
-The first is the Bayesian analysis of moment conditions. \cite{chamberlain2003nonparametric} propose Bayesian inference for an unconditional moment equality model in which the researcher obtains a simulated sample from a nonparametric posterior for the joint distribution of the data and then solves for the parameter that satisfies the moment conditions at each distribution.
-Their application of the \cite{rubin1981bayesian} Bayesian bootstrap means their procedure can only be used for conditional moment equalities with continuous conditioning variables if the conditional moments are first converted to unconditional moments.
-In contrast, my approach is based on a posterior for a conditional distribution, so it bypasses selecting unconditional moments and accommodates continuous conditioning variables.
-This is important because conditional moment equalities are overidentifying restrictions, and, as a result, the choice of unconditional moments has a first-order impact on the inferences drawn about the parameter of interest.
-Conditional moments also introduce technical challenges because, unlike the priors in \cite{chamberlain2003nonparametric}, the prior for the conditional distribution is not necessarily supported on a Donsker class.
-Other papers on the Bayesian analysis of moments include \cite{schennach2005bayesian}, \cite{lancaster2010bayesian}, \cite{kitamura2011bayesian}, \cite{shin2015bayesian}, \cite{liu2017robustbayesianexponentiallytilted}, \cite{bornn2018moment}, and \cite{chib2018bayesian,chib2022bayesian}. \cite{chib2022bayesian} is particularly important because the authors propose a Bayesian inference procedure for conditional moment equalities in which the conditional moments are approximated with a sequence of unconditional moments and Bayesian inference is then performed using the exponentially tilted empirical likelihood (ETEL) procedure of \cite{schennach2005bayesian}.
-Their procedure is fundamentally different from mine because it is based on an approximating unconditional statistical model whereas my approach is based on a conditional statistical model.
-I compare my procedure with \cite{chamberlain2003nonparametric} and \cite{chib2022bayesian} using simulations in Section \ref{sec:empirical}.
+This paper connects to several literatures in econometrics and statistics.
+The first is the Bayesian analysis of moment conditions. \cite{chamberlain2003nonparametric} perform inference for structural parameters defined by \textit{unconditional} moment equalities by solving the moment restrictions using draws from a Dirichlet process posterior for the data distribution.
+The key conceptual distinction between their approach and mine is that the former cannot be applied to conditional moment equalities with continuous $Z$ unless the conditional moments are converted into unconditional moments.\footnote{In an unpublished manuscript, \cite{chamberlain1995semiparametric} consider conditional moment equalities, however their Dirichlet priors explicitly require the support of $Z$ to be small relative to the sample size, ruling out continuous $Z$.} \cite{chib2022bayesian} is also relevant because they propose a Bayesian inference procedure for conditional moment equalities in which the conditional moments are converted into a sieve of unconditional moments, and inference is performed using the Bayesian exponentially tilted empirical likelihood (ETEL) framework of \cite{schennach2005bayesian}.
+This conversion (and the use of ETEL) makes \cite{chib2022bayesian} fundamentally different to my proposal.
+Other papers on Bayesian analysis of moments include \cite{lancaster2010bayesian}, \cite{kitamura2011bayesian}, \cite{pelenis2014bayesian}, \cite{shin2015bayesian}, \cite{bornn2018moment}, and \cite{chib2018bayesian}.